Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/docs/QA DAO/_index.md

 description: >
   QA-DAO’s core activities.
 ---
-The pathway of a funded cohort & assessment of funded cohort reporting requirements.
+Documenting the pathway of a funded cohort & assessment of Catalyst’s reporting requirements.